youryss/youtube-clips/ARCHITECTURE.md

 - `backend/app.py` exposes a `create_app` factory which:
   - Configures Flask from `config.py` and the environment.
-  - Initializes database, JWT, CORS, Socket.IO, and migrations.
+  - Initializes database, JWT, CORS, and migrations.
   - Registers API blueprints: `auth`, `jobs`, `clips`, `settings`, `youtube`.
-  - Registers WebSocket handlers from `api.websocket`.
   - Exposes a health endpoint (`/health`) and a root API info endpoint (`/`).
 - When run directly, it:
   - Creates DB tables if they don't exist.
   - Starts the global **Job Manager**.
   - Reloads any **pending** jobs from the database back into the queue.
-  - Runs the app via `socketio.run(..., async_mode="eventlet")`.
+  - Runs the app via Flask's development server or a production WSGI server.

 ### Domain model (conceptual)